ID Card Replacement:

 HBS Operations, Shad Hall basement, Boston (617) 495-6814

 For all other areas with temporary staff here for 10 or more days:

 Please note: These cards do not give the cardholder access to any facilities such as the libraries, museums and athletic buildings that are considered a benefit of working for the University.
 Access needs to be granted by the individual building mangers or access system administrators.
 They will give access to those buildings only if the cardholder has a business function to perform inside.
-Temporary card issuance does not imply any benefits or privilege within Harvard.
+HSR card issuance does not imply any benefits or privilege within Harvard.

 I run a special short-term academic program at one of the faculties.
 How do I obtain ID cards for program participants?

 Please contact the Campus Service Center ID Services program regarding your request so that we may determine the type of credential that is needed for your program and the billing costs associated.
 Our ID email address is email@example.com.
 You may also contact the Campus Service Center at 617-496-7827 and ask to speak with either the Director or Manager and they will be happy to assist you with your request.